 There is a lot of confusion among students when it comes to projects.
 Nowadays almost everybody is aware of Android and its features.
 Android projects are a preferable option because of its fast-growing trend.
 Even though there are a lot of Android projects over the internet, it is either too complex or out of trend.
-So we have listed out the top 20 Android projects which are simple to build and as well as in trend.
+So we have listed out the top 20 Android projects along with their source code which are simple to build and as well as in trend.

 Android Smartphone-Based Function Generator